All right, news roundup and information overload our Sean Hannity show 800-941 Sean.

 I hope they release it.

-No questions asked, and reminded of what we did to the caliphate.
+No questions asked and reminded of what we did to the caliphate.

 And so that was part one.

-Part two was any withdrawal was going to be troops was going to be based on conditions on the ground.
+Part two was any withdrawal was going to be troops, was going to be based on conditions on the ground.

 There is a season, believe it or not.

-It's now where were to begin.
+It's now where to begin.

-And third, that there were st there were known consequences.
+And third, there were known consequences.

-The other big failure is number one, the intelligence failure.
+The other big failure is, number one, the intelligence failure.

-They saw the Taliban on the march, everyone else saw it.
+They saw the Taliban on the march.

-They didn't they didn't react to it.
+They didn't react to it.

 And then they stayed on vacation when it mattered.